ergoplatform/ergodocs/docs/events.md

 # Events

-Ergo hosts regular events such as Hackathons and Developer Summits, make sure to check out ERGOHACK III and ERGO SUMMIT II, both expected Q1 2022.
+Ergo hosts regular events such as Hackathons and Developer Summits; check out ERGOHACK III and ERGO SUMMIT II, both expected Q1 2022.

-A brief overview of events is given below with related articles and repositories.
+A brief overview of events is below, with related articles and repositories.

 - [Weekly Dev Updates](https://www.reddit.com/r/ergonauts/search?sort=new&restrict_sr=on&q=flair%3AWEEKLY-DEV)
 - [AMAs](https://www.reddit.com/r/ergonauts/search?q=flair%3AAMA&restrict_sr=on&sort=relevance&t=all)

 ## Hackathon

-We hosted two hackathons in 2021 with a third lined up for Q1 2022!
+We hosted two hackathons in 2021, with a third lined up for Q1 2022!

 ### ERGOHACK I